🐳 On-prem

 credentials.url

-Step 3: Authenticate with Fused Go to the credentials URL from the prior step in a web browser.
+Step 3: Go to the credentials URL from the prior step in a web browser.
 Copy the code that is generated and paste into Python.

 credentials.finalize(code="xxxxxxxxxxxxxxx")